About Acoustic Blues

 Gospel Choir

-Take the Gospel Choir track exclusively and receive admission to the gospel class Tuesday through Friday, and all evenings in Building 204, Tuesday through Saturday.
+You can take the Gospel Choir track exclusively and receive admission to the gospel class Tuesday through Friday, and all evenings in Building 204, through Thursday.
 The choir performs on Saturday at the USO Hall.
-Gospel tuition includes admission to the Saturday afternoon mainstage concert in McCurdy Pavilion.
-Tuition does not include Blues in the Clubs or the Wednesday public event.
+Gospel tuition includes admission to the Saturday afternoon mainstage concert at the McCurdy Pavilion.
+Gospel tuition does NOT include Blues in the Clubs or other public events.

 Gospel Choir is available for youth however, anyone under the age of 18 must attend with a registered participant or registered guardian over the age of 21.
 Registered PT Acoustic Blues participants can participate in the Gospel Choir at no additional fee.